stephan-double-u/cross-language-validation-schema/README.md

 1. Only managers are allowed to set customer level to PLATINUM.
 2. Allowed article status transitions are: NEW -> ACTIVE, NEW -> INACTIVE, ACTIVE -> INACTIVE/DECOMMISSIONED, INACTIVE
    -> ACTIVE/DECOMMISSIONED".
-3. An article must have a resposible user if the article status is not NEW and the article is not assigned to a MedicalSet.
+3. An article must have a responsible user if the article status is not NEW, and the article is not assigned to a MedicalSet.
 4. If an article is used for the first time, it has to be flagged as such.
 This flag must never be reset.
 5. The _animalUse_ property of an article must not be changed if a) it is assigned to a medical set, or b) it has been